-24. Fiction
+3.26 Fiction

-The broadcast or depiction of sexually explicit scenes should always be a matter for judgment at the most senior levels within the broadcasting and publication organisations.
+The broadcast or depiction of sexually explicit scenes should always be a matter for judgment at the most senior levels within the Broadcasting and Publishing organisations.
 Where a scene depicts rape or indecent assault, careful consideration must always be given to achieving the dramatic purpose while minimising the depiction of the details.
 Rape should not be presented in a way which might suggest it was anything other than a tragedy for its victim.

-25. Children
+3.27 Children

-A sexual relationship between an adult and a child or between under-age young people can be a legitimate theme for broadcasters and publishers; it is the treatment which may make it improper, or even unlawful.
+Care should be taken in the portrayal of sexual relationships between an adult and a child or between under-age young people; it is the treatment which may make it improper, or even unlawful.
 The treatment should not suggest that such behaviour is legal or is to be encouraged.

-26. Incest and Child Abuse
+3.28 Incest and Child Abuse